 Is this is a difference that makes a difference?
 No!
 Frankly, we should find it easier to submit to, respect and honor authority that is light years more fair, reasonable, honorable, and just than Nero!

 The exceptions (like refusing to remain silent) can’t swallow the rule.
 The rule for followers of Christ is to submit to governing authorities.
 Render unto Caesar what is Caesar’s.
 We aren’t “of this world” anyway.
 We march to the beat of a different Drummer.
-We aren’t storing up our treasures in this world, in this life, in this country we want to make or own.
+We aren’t storing up our treasures in this world.
+We are citizens of a different country.

 “Yes, but”, a person might say, “the election was stolen from Trump!”

 What’s your point?
 There were no elections with Nero.
 Nero killed his rivals.
-Still, Peter and Paul said unequivocally, “Submit”.
+Still, Peter and Paul said, “Submit”.

 Even if the election was stolen, the perpetrators have a Judge.
 So do you, and He will hold all people accountable.
 God is on the throne, not us.

 I am NOT advocating that Christians should retire from politics and do nothing to make the world a better place.
 How we engage in politics, though, is more important than what we accomplish.
-If we have to ignore Scripture and the character God desires to work in us, we are moving in the wrong direction!
+If we have to ignore Scripture and the character God desires to work in us to achieve our ends, we are moving in the wrong direction!

 Those are dangerous thoughts.
 I think of David who hid in a cave and refused to take Saul’s life, even when he had multiple opportunities.
 Instead, he trusted God.
 It wasn’t for him to take matters into his own hands.

 I think of Daniel who served at the King’s pleasure.
-At the point where he was forced to bow to the King as a god or submit to God, Daniel stood.
+At the point where he was ordered to bow to the King as a god, Daniel stood.
 But otherwise, Daniel played by the rules of the King – so much that the King gave him great authority.
+He only refused play by the king’s rules when they required Daniel to bow to him as a god.

 On the extreme edges, where submitting to authority means renouncing God and His commandment to spread the Gospel, we must choose to submit to God.
 On matters that do not involve actual renunciation of God or a command to be silent when God says speak, we are to submit to the governing authorities.

-If we must refuse because we have no choice to disobey God, we should follow the examples of peter and Paul in submitting to the consequences.
+If we must refuse because we have no choice but to obey God, we should follow the examples of Peter and Paul in submitting to the consequences.

 I am not saying that those are the only two instances where we are free to refuse to honor laws or orders.
 A person’s conscience might require submission to God over other laws or rules that run directly counter to them.
-Conscientious objectors are an example, but we must realize that this may mean punishment at the hands of the authorities.
+Conscientious objectors come to mind, but refusal means facing the punishment at the hands of the authorities, and doing so with dignity and grace.

 It doesn’t mean storming Capitol buildings or refusing to step down when the political process has played out against us.
 It doesn’t mean we continue to stand behind and support a man who encourages those things.

-Do we trust God works all things together for the good and for His purposes?
+Do we trust that God works all things together for the good and for His purposes?
 Or do we think it is up to us to deliver outcomes at all cost?
+I believe Scripture gives is some pretty clear and compelling direction on these points.